sds2870/Profile_Card/README.md

     height: 450px;
     }

 Our next selector will hold eleven properties.
 This selector will focus on the <div> tag with the "imgBx" class.
+We set our "position" to 'absolute', "left" to '50%', "top" to '-50%', and our "transform" to 'translateX()' with a value of '-50%'.
+Your profile card should be exhibiting some character now, but we're not done yet.
+We want to deal with the properties of "width" and "height", setting their values to '150px' each.
+For our image box's "background", let's choose the color of white by inputting '#fff' for the value.
+We will then give our box a "border-radius" of '20px', followed by this value for the "box-shadow" property: '0 15px 50px rgba(0,0,0,0.35)'.
+I may not have stated this, but the "a" in rgba stands for alpha, and this component's purpose is to determine the transparency of the color created through rgb.
+Now, all that's left for this <div> is the "overflow", which should be set to 'hidden', and the "transition", which should give a value of '0.5s'.
+Your code for the imgBx selector should look like this:

     .imgBx {
     position: absolute;